Apply for a suspension of parking restrictions

 Before the parking bay suspension begins, you will need to:

-- plan how to minimise disruption to residents if the suspension is in a residential area.
-For example, by completing the works in stages
+- plan how to minimise disruption to residents if the suspension is in a residential area (such as by completing the works in stages)

 - notify Essex County Council (the highways authority) of the works

-- notify nearby residents and businesses who the suspension may affect
+- notify nearby residents and businesses affected by the suspension

 During the parking pay suspension, you will need to: